 - Choose the method for entering the phonebook entry.
-For this example, select "Enter Number by Keypad". - Enter the digits and select the "OK" key.
-(See "HOW TO USE TOUCH SCREEN" earlier in this section.)
+For this example, select "Enter Number by Keypad". - Input the name and phone number manually using the keypad displayed on the screen.
+(See "How to use touch screen" (P.4-4).)

 - Select the "Voicetag" key to record a name to speak when using the NISSAN Voice Recognition system. - 6.
-Select the "Store" key and prepare to speak the name after the tone. - 7.
-When the voicetag is successfully saved, select the "OK" key to save the phonebook entry. - 8.
+Select the "Store" key and prepare to speak the name after the tone. - When the voicetag is successfully saved, select the "OK" key to save the phonebook entry. - 8.
 After the phonebook entry is saved, it will show a screen that is ready to call the number.
 Press the BACK button to return to the Vehicle Phonebook.